-If you'd like to wander further afield from the estate, take a pilgrimage to the mystical town of Glastonbury.
-Only 25 minutes away from Cookswood, it boasts a rich history and alternative culture, as well as many world-famous landmarks.
-Take a hike up the Glastonbury Tor, a famous Somerset hill that protrudes from the surrounding flat Somerset Levels.
-Looking particularly stunning on misty spring mornings, the Tor, that is topped with St Michael's tower, not only offers spectacular views but is also a much-loved part of the landscape that can be seen in the distance from miles away.
-Glastonbury is the go-to place for anything newage, with a vastly colourful and independent high street, focusing on natural healing, quirky clothing and jewellery stores.
+Located just 25 minutes from Cookswood, the mystical town of Glastonbury offers a rich history and alternative culture, as well as many world-famous landmarks.
+Hike up the Glastonbury Tor, a famous Somerset hill that protrudes from the surrounding flat Somerset Levels, and enjoy stunning views from the top.
+This much-loved part of the landscape is also home to St. Michael's tower and can be seen from miles away, especially on misty spring mornings.
+Glastonbury is the place to be for anything newage, with a colorful and independent high street full of natural healing shops, quirky clothing and jewelry stores, and more.

 Glastonbury is also home to one of Britain's most ancient holy wells, The Chalice Well, which is situated near the foot of the Tor and surrounded by beautiful gardens.
 Designated as a world peace garden, visitors can drink the water, rumored to have healing properties.
 The magnificent ruins of Glastonbury Abbey are another must-see, rumored to be the final resting place of King Arthur and Queen Guinevere and easily accessible from the center of town.